AntonioFasano/SienaR/README.md

 The number in the first column is used to select the course.
 It could be repeated if the course belongs to more programmes.
 As the output of `getCourses()` suggests, we can use it to select a course by means of its related entry.
 Before doing this, we want to get an overview of enrolled students for the next available sittings from a given date.
-To achieve this we can use a line similar to this:
+To achieve this, we can use a line similar to this:

     getSummary(as.Date('2021-10-04'))